 I got this cool graphic and helpful information from my daughter’s Gene Heritage Grandchild Report.
 My parents enjoyed finding out which grandparent shares more DNA with her, and of course, my mom teased my dad a little bit 🙂

-Will a grandchild always show up on a DNA test?
+Will a grandchild always show as a DNA match?

-Our grandchildren will always show up on DNA tests.
-Since our grandchildren are directly descended from our children, there is no way that a grandchild would not match us genetically.
+Our grandchildren will always show up as DNA matches on DNA results.
+Since our grandchildren are directly descended from our children and only two generations removed from us, there is no way that a grandchild would not match us genetically.

 Most people will find that their grandchildren show up in the “Close Family” group on Ancestry (though there is a chance that high sharing grandparents/grandchildren will show up in the immediate family category, and low sharing might show up in the first cousin category).